 exo5 Mascouche line transit options

-Starting May 11, deboarding and boarding at Central Station will take place on Platform 20.
+Since May 11, 2020, deboarding and boarding at Central Station has taken place on Platform 20.

 exo6 Deux-Montagnes line transit options

 The second phase of the mitigation measures was advanced mainly to facilitate passenger travel.

 Beginning this new phase has notably enabled the faster implementation of bus lanes on highway shoulders.

 These new measures will allow you to reach your final destination quicker and more easily, with as few connections as possible.

 Absolutely.
 This closure will require you to change your transit habits, but several options are available to you: